thrila/defense_intelligence_knowledge_vault/README.md

 - omitted entirely

 ---
-The idea for this project came to me after a talk to my pal @David-glitc so in a way, it's both our minds child lol 😂
+The idea for this project came to me after a talk to my pal [David-glitc](github.com/David-glitc) so in a way, it's both our minds child lol 😂